 8. Recommend Outplacement Services

 This is the last step of the offboarding process.
-The company can recommend outplacement services to help their employee find a new jobs after they are let go.
+The company can recommend outplacement services to help its employees find new jobs after they are let go.

-Offloading is an important part of making sure that employees don’t feel as if they were left in the dark you terminate them from their position, and it helps them transition into retirement with dignity.
+Offloading is an important part of ensuring that employees don’t feel as if they were left in the dark when you terminate them from their position, and it helps them transition into retirement with dignity.

-Many companies find this process so successful that they now offload employees who are retiring or transitioning into different positions.
+Many companies find this process so successful that they offload employees retiring or transitioning into different positions.

-Offboarding is not just about getting for employee’s departure from the company, it’s also about ensuring that they feel valued and appreciated for what they’ve contributed during their tenure with the organization.
-It’s important to make sure that the employee has a clean break with the company and that they feel good about their time spent there.
+Offboarding is not just about check-marking every step in the employee’s departure process; it’s also about ensuring they feel valued and appreciated for what they’ve contributed during their tenure.

 What Challenges You Might Face in the Offboarding Process?